mateuszrydzik/nbawinper/README.md

 ## What is a winning percentage?

 Winning percentage (or win-loss percentage) is a fraction of games a team has won.
 It is defined as wins divided by the total number of matches played.
-As some seasons do not end with the expected number of games played, the winning percentage is a more accurate indicator of team's progress, rather than amount of games won.
+As some seasons do not end with the expected number of games played, the winning percentage is a more accurate indicator of team's progress, rather than amount of won games.

 ## Functions